Euphieyang/Datacamp-data-analytics/README.md

 ### Creating Variables
-we use vailables in our code, it will be replaced with the original piece of data
+we use variable in our code, it will be replaced with the original piece of data

 This way provides us an easy-to-use shortcuts to a piece of data